-This course builds the capacity to critically evaluate, plan, lead, and implement, equitable holistic health and wellness practices in early years settings that balance the needs and rights of individual children.
-From this course, students will develop theoretical and practical insights, knowledge and understanding about factors that have an impact on the development of social and emotional skills of children in their early years.
-Students will examine and critically reflect upon complex interactions and foundational factors involved in the holistic growth of children’s health and wellbeing for developing their early years practice.
-Focus of reflection for further developing practice will include attention on the following foundational factors: physical, cognitive-emotional, behavioral, and psycho-social influences on health and wellness within a framework of children’s rights, protections, and care, and the context of families and culture.
-The course will give students the opportunity to critically analyze, and design healthy, safe, and inclusive environments for children to thrive: spaces for expression, movement and activities, nutrition and hygiene.
-The course also aims to build awareness of educator’s own health and wellness, that of students, and the impact of educator wellbeing on that of students.
+This course builds the capacity to critically evaluate, plan, and implement, equitable holistic health and wellness practices in early years settings that are inclusive, and which value the needs and rights of individual children and their link with educator wellbeing.
+To develop a meaningful and inclusive early years practice that fosters sustainability and local sociocultural values, you will critically reflect upon the complex interactions involved in the holistic growth of children’s health and wellbeing.
+These encompass physical, cognitive-emotional, behavioural, and psycho-sociocultural influences on health and wellness within a framework of children’s rights, protections, and care, and the context of families and culture.
+The course will give you the opportunity to critically analyse and design healthy, safe, and inclusive environments for children to thrive: spaces for expression, movement and activities, nutrition and hygiene.
+The course also aims to build awareness of the educator’s own health and wellness, that of students, and the impact of educator wellbeing on that of students.

 Week 1